Finding a Learning Style

 “It just surprised me how willing they were to do their best to help me.
 They are awesome, they go above and beyond.”

-The Learning Centre aims to enhance student engagement and success through the provision of tailored programmes and learning support to enable all Open Polytechnic students to achieve their full academic potential.
+The Library and Learning Centre aims to enhance student engagement and success through the provision of tailored programmes and learning support to enable all Open Polytechnic students to achieve their full academic potential.
 Experienced learning advisers are therefore available to support students at all stages of their study.

 Other student profiles